Self-Development: The Given Reality

 (4) The Good Person's Test Based On Consumption:

-(A) Question: Are we a good person based on consumption?
+(B) Question-2: Are we a good person based on consumption?

 (C) Consumption-Suffering Relationship: